16: Association

 Chapter 16 Summary and Key Takeaways

-- Correlation quantifies the linear relationship between continuous variables but does not imply causality.
+- Correlation quantifies the strength and direction of the association between continuous variables but does not imply causality.